liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/04-tracking-user-actions-with-audience-targeting.markdown

 ## Defining the Metric's UI

-The Java code you've added to this point has assumed that there will be three configurable fields for your newsletter metric:
+The Java code you've added to this point has assumed that there are three configurable fields for your newsletter metric:

 - *Name:* used in reports that count the number of times a metric has been triggered.
-Also known as the newsletter's alias.
+This is also known as the newsletter's alias.
 - *Newsletter ID:* used to differentiate between newsletters.
 - *Event Type:* used to differentiate several actions on the same newsletter, such as opening the newsletter or clicking on a link.

 To let administrators set these values, you must define a UI so your metric can be configured during the view/save lifecycle.
-Remember that you also must define a field to display the generated transparent image's URL.
+Remember that you must also define a field to display the generated transparent image's URL.
 Create a `view.jsp` file in your metric's module (e.g., `/src/main/resources/META-INF/resources/view.jsp`) and add the following logic: